 ‘She wants your children’

 The Curse of La Llorona is a 2018 American supernatural horror feature film directed by Michael Chaves (The Maiden short) from a screenplay by Mikki Daughtry and Tobias Iaconis (Sleep Tight).
-It is co-produced by James Wan (The Nun; The Conjuring; Insidious; Saw; et al), Gary Dauberman and Emile Gladstone.
+It was co-produced by James Wan (The Nun; The Conjuring; Insidious; Saw; et al), Gary Dauberman and Emile Gladstone.

 The title refers to La Llorona, the “Crying Woman” from Mexican folklore.